Saint Joseph Parish Christian Movie Night

 Worldwide Marriage Encounter

 “May the God of endurance and encouragement grant you to think in harmony with one another,” As we await the coming of the Lord, let us live in our marriages with endurance and encouragement.
 Explore how by attending a Worldwide Marriage Encounter Weekend.
-The next WWME Weekends are December 2-3 in Brewster, MA; and December 8-10 in Quincy, MA.
+The next WWME Weekends are January 19-21 in South Kingstown, RI; and March 9-11 in Duxbury, MA.
 For more information, call Stephen & Michelle O'Leary at 800-710-9963 or visit us at www.WWMEMA.org.